Police end nearly two-month search at landfill for Kelsey Berreth's remains

 Frazee, who is Kaylee's father, was arrested and later charged in December with two counts of murder and three counts of solicitation to commit murder.
 In February, prosecutors announced additional charges including tampering with a deceased body.

-Prosecutors believe Frazee, 32, beat Berreth to death with a baseball bat after failing to persuade the woman he was having an affair with to commit the killing.
+Prosecutors believe Frazee, 32, beat Berreth to death with a baseball bat after failing to persuade the woman he was having an affair with to carry out the killing.

 Investigators say that after the murder, Frazee convinced his mistress, Krystal Jean Lee Kenney, to clean the crime scene before he burned Berreth's body.
-Kenney told police that Frazee planned to dump the remains in a landfill or river, according to investigators.
+Kenney told police that Frazee planned to dump the remains in a landfill or a river.

 Kenney has pleaded guilty to tampering with evidence and has to testify against Frazee as part of a plea deal.
 Frazee has not yet entered a plea.